 1.4 Each of the parties is encouraged to seek the advice of independent and separate legal counsel prior to signing any written agreement.

 1.5 The parties agree that no legal action of any kind will be taken by either of them during the course of mediation, except with the express agreement of the other party.
 Further, if either or both parties have retained counsel prior to mediation, they shall be obligated to direct their attorney in writing that no adversarial action is to be taken on their case while the matter is in mediation.

 Access to Professional Legal Forms & Tools

-During your mediation sessions the appropriate forms and tools will be available for use with instructions from the mediator on where to file the forms.
-The mediator will also aid in helping you navigate the calculator tools used for dividing property, assets and debts.
+During your mediation sessions, the appropriate forms and tools will be available for your use, with the mediator there to guide you on their use and where to file any forms.
+The mediator will also aid in helping you navigate the calculator tools used for dividing property, assets, and debts.
 Without the proper tools figuring out an equitable distribution between the parties can be difficult.

 2.1 Court Approved Legal Documents – Your mediator will draft for you the summons and petition for divorce as well as the marital settlement agreement with you.
 This will ensure when you go to court you will not experience bumps in the process due to incorrect forms.

 2.2 Court Approved Child Support & Maintenance Calculators – Not only will you get your forms drafted by a professional you will get access to the professional tools used by lawyers during negotiation.
 This will aid in the calculation of child support and maintenance while considering the tax implications of the scenarios.